luoyi0313/luoyi0313.github.io/en/README.md

 Similarly, research has shown that human memory can be manipulated.
 The way a question is asked can change the details in a person’s memory and even make a person _remember something that never happened_!

 Of course, advertisers and people with political or social agendas are not content to stimulate emotions and/or plant ideas in our minds.
 They also seek to reinforce those impressions by repeating them again and again.
 The more people hear a slogan or talking point, the more familiar it becomes.
 Before long, it becomes indistinguishable from ideas developed through careful thought.
 Sadly, “the packaging is often done so effectively that the viewer, listener, or reader does not make up his own mind at all.
 Instead, he inserts a packaged opinion into his mind, somewhat like inserting a DVD into a DVD player.
 He then pushes a button and ‘plays back’ the opinion whenever it seems appropriate to do so.
-He has performed acceptably without having had to think.”9 Many of the beliefs we hold dearest and defend most vigorously may have been planted in our minds in just this way.
+He has performed acceptably without having had to think.”
+Many of the beliefs we hold dearest and defend most vigorously may have been planted in our minds in just this way.

-Many years ago, Harry A. Overstreet noted that “a climate of opinion, like a physical climate, is so pervasive a thing that those who live within it and know no other take it for granted.”0 The rise of mass culture and the sophisticated use of manipulation have made this insight more relevant today than ever.
+Many years ago, Harry A. Overstreet noted that “a climate of opinion, like a physical climate, is so pervasive a thing that those who live within it and know no other take it for granted.”
+The rise of mass culture and the sophisticated use of manipulation have made this insight more relevant today than ever.

 ### The Influence of Psychology